ExoticCitron/discord-music-bot/README.md

+# Will be worked in in Summer 2025

 ###### I would like to note, this is a start of my school A-Level coding project, I am required to code something to hand in, this will be it.
 I may or may not maintain this in the future.
 As of right now, there will be frequent updates til i'm 17 (next year) XD
 ----------
 ## Update v1.1 NOW LIVE (30/11/24)